randal-sean-harrison/reviewr/README.md

 ### Replace the Checkboxed Criteria

 To replace the various criteria will take some coding work.
-It's not terribly difficult, an I'm happy to answer questions about how to get started on that.
+It's not terribly difficult, though, and I'm happy to answer questions about how to get started on that.